Clarence Sexton D. Min

 Clarence Sexton has been faithfully serving the Lord since 1967.
 The world has yet to see the fruit of all his labor.
-He and his wife Evelyn Rogers Sexton have two grown sons: Shannon Sexton, married to Kristi, who serves as the Vice President of Crown College; and Matt Sexton, married to Rhonda, who is leading mission work in Germany.
-Clarence and Evelyn have also been blessed with six beautiful grandchildren.
+He and his wife Evelyn Rogers Sexton have two grown sons: Shannon Sexton, married to Kristi; and Matt Sexton, married to Rhonda.
+Clarence and Evelyn have also been blessed with six grandchildren and two great grandchildren.
 In the many opportunities God has given him, Clarence has endeavored to commit what God has taught him to faithful men and women “who shall be able to teach others also” (II Timothy 2:2).

 Born on Sunday morning, October 10, 1948, at the Baptist Hospital in Selma, Alabama, Clarence was the oldest of four children, including Tommy, Katherine, and baby sister Sheila.
-His family, after moving nineteen times before Clarence reached the third grade, finally settled in Maryville, Tennessee, when he was eight years old.
+After moving nineteen times before Clarence reached the third grade, his family finally settled in Maryville, Tennessee, when he was eight years old.